apache/age-website/docs/clauses/skip.md

 # SKIP

-SKIP defines from which record to start including the records in the output.
+`SKIP` defines from which record to start including the records in the output.

 ## Introduction

-By using SKIP, the result set will get trimmed from the top.
-Please note that no guarantees are made on the order of the result unless the query specifies the ORDER BY clause.
-SKIP accepts any expression that evaluates to a positive  integer.
+By using `SKIP`, the result set will get trimmed from the top.
+Please note that no guarantees are made on the order of the result unless the query specifies the `ORDER BY` clause. `SKIP` accepts any expression that evaluates to a positive  integer.

 ## Skip first three rows